Master of Public Health

 • A baccalaureate degree from an accredited college or university in the United States or proof of an equivalent degree from a foreign institution.

-• Official transcripts from each college/university currently and previously attended that reflect completed and in-progress coursework.
+• Official transcripts from each college/university currently and previously attended that reflect completed and/or in-progress coursework.

-• Transcripts from institutions outside the United States submitted in the original language and evaluated by an approved organization of the National Association of Credential Evaluation Services (NACES).
+• Transcripts from institutions outside the United States must be submitted in the original language and evaluated by an approved National Association of Credential Evaluation Services (NACES) organization.

 • Required immunizations, criminal background and sanction checks, and technical and additional requirements per UTSPHSA and/or UT Health San Antonio regulatory guidelines.